Thawb

-A thawb, (Note: alternatively spelled thobe, thaub, or thob) (Note: ثَوْب) also known as a dishdashah (Note: دِشْدَاشَة) or a kandura (Note: كَنْدُورَة) in other varieties of Arabic, is a garment traditionally worn by men in the Arab world.
+A thawb, (Note: alternatively spelled thobe, thaub, or thob) (Note: ثَوْب; /ar/) also known as a dishdashah (Note: دِشْدَاشَة; /ar/) or a kandura (Note: كَنْدُورَة; /ar/) in other varieties of Arabic, is a garment traditionally worn by men in the Arab world.
 It is a long-sleeved, ankle-length robe that has regional variations in name and style.
 It can be worn in formal or informal settings, depending on the social and cultural norms in question; thawbs are the main formal attire for men in Saudi Arabia.
 Outside of the Arab world, the garment has been adopted in a number of Muslim-majority areas, particularly in the Indian subcontinent, where it is commonly referred to as a jubbah and is frequently worn by those who regard it as sunnah (i.e., something practiced, spoken, or observed by Muhammad, the founding Islamic prophet) due to its modest appearance.